sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/dependent-origination.md

 <div class="english">

-> Not knowing suffering  ̓  not knowing the origin of suffering  ̓  not knowing the cessation of suffering  ̓  not knowing the way of practice leading to the cessation of suffering
+> Not knowing suffering <span class="breathmark">'</span> not knowing the origin of suffering <span class="breathmark">'</span> not knowing the cessation of suffering <span class="breathmark">'</span> not knowing the way of practice leading to the cessation of suffering

 </div>